IUS-CS/project-dsavy/doc/sprint1.md

   Points | Story
   -------|--------
-  5      | User wants to be able to see animation of linked list.
+  5      | As a user, I want to be able to see animation of linked list.
-  3      | User wants to be able to input custom data to linked list.
+  3      | As a user, I want to be able to input custom data to linked list.
-  8      | User wants to see a fully functional stack data structure.
+  8      | As a user, I want to see a fully functional stack data structure.
-  8      | User wants to see a fully functional queue data structure.
+  8      | As a user, I want to see a fully functional queue data structure.
   2      | As developers, we want to put more information in about page.
   8      | As developers, we want to implement more testing for the homepage and at least one data structure.